 Dr Elaine Arici is a Senior Lecturer in the Management Department.
 Elaine is the module leader for the MSc Programmes Internationalisation Consultancy Project modules and Level 5 International Business and International Business top-up Research Project module.
 She teaches International Business across the suite of undergraduate and post graduate courses.

 Elaine’s leadership roles include Manager for Associate lecturers, Management Department Learning and Teaching Coordinator and mentor for new Academic staff.
-She also mentors staff applying for HEA accreditation, the Academic Professional Apprenticeship Course (APA), and trains staff with the pedagogic use of technologies to enhance teaching and learning practices.
+She is a trained mentor for the institution HEA accreditation process and the Academic Professional Apprenticeship Course (APA).
+She also trains staff with the pedagogic use of technologies to enhance teaching and learning practices.

 Elaine previously worked at the University of Nottingham as the leader of Undergraduate Information Technology courses within the School of Education.
 She has also worked as a Lecturer in English as a Foreign Language at Bilkent School of English Language, Bilkent University in Ankara, Turkey.

 Elaine is a member of the International Society of Cultural-historical Activity Research (ISCAR) and actively participates within the UK & Ireland branch.

 Elaine is an External Examiner at Bolton University.
 She was previously External Examiner at Salford Business School.

 Scudamore, R. & Arici, E. ePioneers: Taking ownership of e-learning.”SEDA Issue 10.1, 2009